optimumenergyco/beagle/readme.md

 DROP TABLE potatoes;
 ```

-If you run `beagle list`, you'll see your migration under "Pending Migrations":
+If you run `beagle status`, you'll see your migration under "Pending Migrations":

 ```
 Completed Migrations: